 - Mix all of the ingredients in a jar or a container with a lid (except for any toppings).

-- Before consuming give the oats a little stir and top with any toppings or leave as is.
+- Before consuming, give the oats a little stir and top with any toppings, or leave them as is.

 Notes